john-maloneDev/archetype-counter/.github/README.md

 Archetype Counter is a tool for the online video game [PokeMMO](https://pokemmo.com/).

 Automatically track encounters (Horde, Safari, etc.) and manually track when you receive Eggs or Fossils.

+**This fork adds a new history folder, which holds CSVs with data about your encounters.**

 &nbsp;